 A dedicated license also provides better visibility for auditing purposes, i.e. to see changes made to records.
-If you are using one shared login for an individual user and the integration app, you most likely will not be able to differentiate between data that the connector created or updated and data that the the individual user created or updated.
+If you are using one shared login for an individual user and the integration app, you most likely will not be able to differentiate between data the Integration App creates or updates and data that the individual user-created or updated.

 Ultimately, it is up to you to weigh the trade-offs and decide whether you want the integration app to share a user login or have a dedicated license.